 Project coordinator: Frank Bold // Technical partner: Sustentia

-Content partners: Business and Human Rights Resource Centre, CORE Coalition, Future-Fit Foundation, Transparency International, WWF
+Content partners: Business and Human Rights Resource Centre, Future-Fit Foundation, Transparency International, WWF

 Contact: For any queries, please contact Susanna Arus, Project Coordinator at email@example.com

 Newsletter: You can register for our newsletter here to receive updates on the project.